86Box/docs/dev/api/timer.rst

       * ``priv``: opaque pointer (see ``priv`` below).

   * - ``priv``
-    - Opaque pointer passed to the ``callback`` above.
-      Usually a pointer to a device's :ref:`state structure <dev/api/device:State structure>`.
+    - Opaque pointer passed to the ``callback`` above, usually a pointer to a device's :ref:`state structure <dev/api/device:State structure>`.

   * - ``start_timer``
     - Part of the :ref:`legacy API <dev/api/timer:Legacy API>`, should always be ``0``.